 Post in 2007

-Cambridge Heart, Inc. specializes in the research, development, and commercialization of non-invasive diagnostic products for cardiac diseases.
-The company offers several key products, including the Heartwave II System, designed for conducting Microvolt T-Wave Alternans (MTWA) tests, and the CH2000 Cardiac Stress Test System, which supports a variety of standard and customized protocols for cardiac exercise testing.
-Additionally, it provides Micro-V Alternans Sensors, which are single-use, multi-segment electrodes utilized in MTWA tests.
-Cambridge Heart markets its products to cardiology group practices, hospitals, and research institutions, both in the United States and internationally through independent distributors.
-Founded in 1990, the company is based in Tewksbury, Massachusetts.
+Cambridge Heart, Inc. specializes in the research, development, and commercialization of non-invasive diagnostic products for cardiac disease.
+The company offers several key products, including the Heartwave II System, designed for Microvolt T-Wave Alternans (MTWA) testing, and the CH2000 Cardiac Stress Test System, which supports various standard and customized protocols for cardiac exercise stress testing.
+Additionally, Cambridge Heart provides Micro-V Alternans Sensors, single-use multi-segment electrodes used in MTWA tests.
+Its products are marketed primarily to cardiology group practices, hospitals, and research institutions, both in the United States and internationally through independent distributors.
+Founded in 1990, the company is headquartered in Tewksbury, Massachusetts.

 Cambrios Technologies